Light, Form and Color

 Crystal

-Minerals almost always form as crystals.
-A crystal is a solid substance with atoms arranged in a regular, repetitive, and three-dimensional pattern.
-This pattern, invisible to the naked eye, is known as the crystal structure (or crystal lattice), and it dictates the physical properties and external shape of the gem.
-Important distinction: In commerce and everyday language, the word "crystal" is often misused to describe glass objects.
-The so-called "Swarovski crystal," for instance, is not a natural crystal but a high-quality, high-brilliance, man-made industrial glass.
-Similarly, the "crystal" in wine glasses and tumblers is merely common glass with added lead.
-An authentic crystal is always a work of nature with an organized atomic structure, whereas glass is an artificial material lacking internal organization.
+Important Distinction: In commerce and everyday language, the word "crystal" is often misused to describe glass objects.
+So-called "Swarovski crystal," for instance, is not a natural crystal, but rather a man-made industrial glass of extremely high quality and brilliance.
+Similarly, the "crystal" of wine glasses and tumblers is merely common glass with added lead.
+An authentic crystal is always a work of nature with an organized atomic structure, whereas glass is an artificial material devoid of internal organization.

-Diamond Pavilion
+Diamond "Pavilion"

-In diamond cutting, the pavilion is the lower half of the stone, meaning the section that lies below the girdle (the widest part) and ends at the sharp bottom point (the culet).
-The pavilion functions as a "mirror": its sole purpose is to reflect light entering through the top of the diamond back to the observer's eyes, ensuring the gem's maximum brilliance.
+In the fashioning of a diamond, the pavilion is the lower half of the stone—that is, the portion that sits below the girdle line (the widest part) and terminates at the sharp bottom point (the culet).
+The pavilion functions as a "mirror": its sole purpose is to reflect the light entering through the top of the diamond back toward your eyes, ensuring the maximum brilliance of the gem.

 Dispersion